 Why Another Startup?

-In the course of building my last product (CloudFire), I learnt a hard lesson that is not stressed nearly enough in the current body of Customer Development/Lean Startup knowledge:
+In the course of building my last product (CloudFire), I learned a hard lesson that is not stressed nearly enough in the current body of Customer Development/Lean Startup knowledge:

-You need to start building and testing a significant path to customers from day 1.
+You must start building and testing a significant path to customers from day 1.

 In my case, my target customers were busy moms with young kids.
-Therein lied both the opportunity and challenge.
-The fact that moms were so busy was the reason why CloudFire would be a compelling alternative BUT it required them to try something new and different which was difficult because they were so busy.
+Therein lay both the opportunity and challenge.
+The fact that moms were so busy was the reason why CloudFire would be a compelling alternative, BUT it required them to try something new and different, which was difficult because they were so busy.

 There were some early warning signs that I chose to ignore.
-For instance, setting up early customer interviews were painful — there were long lag times before an appointment was confirmed, last minute cancellations, etc. I put these concerns aside because it was my first time practicing customer discovery and I didn’t have anything to benchmark against.
+For instance, setting up early customer interviews was painful — there were long lag times before an appointment was confirmed, last-minute cancellations, etc. I put these concerns aside because it was my first time practicing customer discovery, and I didn’t have anything to benchmark against.
 The interviews themselves were very encouraging.
-I got lots of strong and genuine problem resonance and a willingness to pay which carried me forward.
-I also knew early on that SEO/SEM would not be viable channels here because moms don’t wake up one morning and decide to search for a photo sharing solution.
-Many have been using their current solution for years which they learned about from friends.
+I got lots of strong and genuine problem resonance and a willingness to pay, which carried me forward.
+I also knew early on that SEO/SEM would not be viable channels here because moms don’t wake up one morning and decide to search for a photo-sharing solution.
+Many have been using their current solution for years, which they learned about from friends.

-This reminded be a bit of the case-study Drew Houston shared on Dropbox — A lot of their users didn’t know they had a problem until they tried the service.
+This reminded me a bit of the case-study Drew Houston shared on Dropbox — A lot of their users didn’t know they had a problem until they tried the service.
 In my case, getting them to try the service at all was a hard chasm to overcome.
-Around that time, a few professional photographers also contacted me about CloudFire which started another round of customer discovery that we ran in parallel.
-This time around calls were easier to schedule and we learnt that wedding photographers had the biggest pain.
-It dawned on me after a few interviews that wedding photographers would not only make for easier customers but were also a potential distribution channel to future moms.
+Around that time, a few professional photographers also contacted me about CloudFire, which started another round of customer discovery that we ran in parallel.
+This time around, calls were easier to schedule, and we learned that wedding photographers had the biggest pain.
+It dawned on me after a few interviews that wedding photographers would not only make for easier customers but were also a potential distribution channel for future moms.

 While most existing services were selling to photographers, we would help the photographers sell more effectively to their clients.
 That is how CloudFire Pro was born.

-Around this time, I started exploring a product idea around a set of recurring problems I had experienced in the course of building CloudFire.
+Around this time, I started exploring a product idea around a set of recurring problems I had experienced while building CloudFire.
 I witnessed others face the same problems in the workshops I taught.
-There seemed to be something here which prompted me to do a customer discovery cycle.
+There seemed to be something here that prompted me to do a customer discovery cycle.
 To date, I have interviewed over 50 companies and have decided to move forward on USERcycle.
-Because it is quite different from my existing business, it was cleanest to pursue this as a new company for a number of reasons.
+Because it is quite different from my existing business, it was cleanest to pursue this as a new company for several reasons.